q153877011/trtc-live/README.md

 # TUILiveKit

-This document describes how to quickly complete the TUILiveKit example project and experience high-quality live.
-With this document, you can run through the Demo in 10 minutes and start your own live.
+This template aims to help users quickly deploy and experience high-quality online live streaming.
+By reading this documentation, you will learn how to quickly run the TUILiveKit sample project and perform secondary development.
+In just 5 minutes, you can successfully run the Demo and launch a live streaming experience that's uniquely yours.

 <img src="https://web.sdk.qcloud.com/trtc/live/web/image/h5-layout-en.png"/>

 ## Quick Deployment

-Quickly deploy templates through EdgeOne pages to build your live streaming room with zero code.
+With EdgeOne pages, you can achieve zero-code live streaming room setup through quick template deployment.

-You can click the "View Demo" button on the left to view the online demonstration.
+You can click the "View Demo" button on the left to experience the online demonstration.

+Please note that the deployment template is based on secondary development of the original repository code, mainly for experiencing quick deployment features and online Demo.
+If you need to develop more extensive features, we recommend using the original repository code for in-depth development.
+Original development repository address: [https://github.com/Tencent-RTC/TUILiveKit/tree/main/Web/web-vite-vue3](https://github.com/Tencent-RTC/TUILiveKit/tree/main/Web/web-vite-vue3).

+The following tutorial will provide detailed guidance on how to quickly run and experience the Demo.

 ## Prerequisites

-Original development repository address: [https://github.com/Tencent-RTC/TUILiveKit/tree/main/Web/web-vite-vue3](https://github.com/Tencent-RTC/TUILiveKit/tree/main/Web/web-vite-vue3)

 - Node.js version: Node.js ≥ 16.19.1 (we recommend using the official LTS version, please match the npm version with the node version).
 - Modern browser，supporting [WebRTC APIs](https://caniuse.com/?search=webrtc)。